Data journalism at King’s

 The summer schools provide intensive instruction for working journalists, students and others who want to communicate using data.
 With a full week of full days, you’ll have time to master the skills, so you can put them to work.

-New-King’s data skillsheets
+King’s data skillsheets

 Want some quick advice to get started with data?
 We’re rolling out skillsheets.
 Aimed at beginners, each one demonstrates a data skill you can use to solve a specific problem.
 Here are the current skillsheets: